 These courses offer you flexibility and enable you to study what you want, when you want, wherever you are, allowing you to fit study around work or other commitments.

 Most modules are taught over one semester.
 Each module is usually offered once per academic session (either autumn or spring).

-We recommend that you spend approximately 150 hours studying for each 15 credit module.
+There is some flexibility on other programmes in the School of Medicine and Population Health, but most students complete their online programme in two or three years, taking two modules each semester followed by a dissertation.
+For these programmes, we recommend that you spend approximately 150 hours studying for each 15 credit module.
 This is equivalent to about 10-12 hours of study time per module each week.

 As far as possible, you should keep up with the set timetable for the programme.
 This will enable you to get full value from discussions, debates and other participatory exercises.

 When you register as a student you'll get access to the University's online services.
 Our online programmes are delivered via the University's Virtual Learning Environment, Blackboard.
 Through Blackboard you'll access programme materials and interact and collaborate with fellow students and tutors.
 You'll also complete and submit formative and summative exercises and assessments.

 You'll also be able to use the University library which will give you access to a wealth of information including online journals and ebooks.
 The School of Health and Related Research's own library provides access to further specialist resources.